tsili852/NetworkingLibrary/README.md

 - JoinZoneRequest and JoinZoneResponse
 - JoinRoomRequest and JoinRoomResponse

 They do exactly what they say.
 When a new JoinZoneRequest is created you must specify the zone name that is desired to be joined, the desired username, and the password.
-The response will handle the information and if the zone exists and the username is not already connected, it will be successful and send you a ON_ZONE_JOIN event.
-If it is not successful it will send you a ON_ZONE_JOIN_ERROR event.
+The response will handle the information and if the zone exists and the username is not already connected, it will be successful and send you an ON_ZONE_JOIN event.
+If it is not successful it will send you an ON_ZONE_JOIN_ERROR event.

 When creating and sending a new JoinRoomRequest you must specify the room name.
 The response will handle the information sent and if the user is in a zone, the zone contains the room, and the max amount of users isn't reached, it will send you a ON_ROOM_JOIN event.
 Otherwise it will send you a ON_ROOM_JOIN_ERROR event.

 ## Joining A Room and Zone